- SRP Overview (PDF)

 About the Scientific Resolution Panel (SRP)

-Under contract with FEMA, the National Institute of Building Sciences (the Institute) will establish SRPs for the purpose of performing independent reviews of scientific and technical data used by FEMA to develop flood hazard determination data for the National Flood Insurance Program's Flood Insurance Rate Maps.
+Under contract with FEMA, the National Institute of Building Sciences (NIBS) will establish SRPs for the purpose of performing independent reviews of scientific and technical data used by FEMA to develop flood hazard determination data for the National Flood Insurance Program's Flood Insurance Rate Maps.
 SRPs will review FEMA's flood hazard data and the flood hazard data submitted by the community to determine which studies are technically and scientifically more accurate and render a written decision that denies or accepts the alternative flood hazard data submitted by a community.
 The decision of the Panel will serve as the recommendation to the FEMA Administrator for resolution of the conflicting data.

 SRPs are established to achieve the following benefits to both FEMA and communities.
 The SRP will: